fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Al-Qalam (The Pen)

-‘Ubadah ibn al-Samit reported: The Prophet, peace and blessings be upon him, said, “Verily, the first to be created by Allah was the pen."
+‘Ubadah ibn al-Samit reported: The Prophet, peace and blessings be upon him, said, "Verily, the first to be created by Allah was the pen."
 Sunan al-Tirmidhī 3319

     Chapter 68 in the Quran is named ‘Al-Qalam’ (the pen).
 It opens up with the verse: "By the pen and what they inscribe."